KeigoAlexTanaka/js-react-introduction-and-props/README.md

 *   Instagram
     *   Instagram's public feed and internal system are entirely built on React.

-For an intro to React, watch [this video](https://generalassembly.wistia.com/medias/lr8idjxtx8) (note: right click to open in a new tab!).
+For an intro to React, watch [this video](https://generalassembly.wistia.com/medias/lr8idjxtx8).

-The React framework was built to solve one problem: building large applications with data that changes over time.
+The React library was built to solve one problem: building large applications with data that changes over time.

 Before React, re-rendering one thing meant re-rendering everything.
 This had negative implications on processing power and ultimately user experience, which at times became glitchy and laggy.

 React is "agnostic" to other tools in your front end.
 This means that React can co-exist with other Javascript frameworks, letting the other frameworks handle the models and controllers and having React sort out the views.

 #### Some History